European Road Charging Reports

 The legislative procedure in the EU can be complex, therefore the interested parties do need an effective tool to understand how their wealth of knowledge and solutions can be put at disposal of the decision makers involved in the process.

-RAIN RFID has been emerging as a strong technology opportunity because of its low On-Board-Unit and transceiver/reader cost and has demonstrated its capabilities but is not at the moment considered in the European Legislation.
+RAIN has been emerging as a strong technology opportunity because of its low On-Board-Unit and transceiver/reader cost and has demonstrated its capabilities but is not at the moment considered in the European Legislation.

 The Study complements the technology feasibility study that is being published in parallel, and is addressed to the market stakeholders, such as concessionaires, operators, integrators, toll chargers, professional associations, the tolling and charging industry, standardization bodies, and financial institutions.